aws-samples/sample-bda-redaction/README.md

 **IMPORTANT:** The installation of the portal is completely optional.
 You can skip this section and check the AWS console of the AWS account where the solution is deployed to view the resources created.

-The portal serves as a web interface to manage the PII-redacted emails processed by the backend AWS infrastructure, allowing users to organize, view, and forward sanitized email content.
+The portal serves as a web interface to manage the PII-redacted emails processed by the backend AWS infrastructure, allowing users to view sanitized email content.
 You may use the Portal for following use cases.

 ### Portal Use Cases

 #### Email Management
 - **List Messages**: View processed emails with redacted content
-- **Forward Messages**: Send redacted emails to other recipients (when SES is configured)
-- **Export Messages**: Export email data for external use
 - **Message Details**: View individual email content and attachments

-#### Folder Management
-- **Create Folders**: Organize emails into custom folders
-- **List Folders**: View and manage existing folder structure
-- **Delete Folders**: Remove folders when no longer needed

-#### Rules Engine
-- **Create Rules**: Define automated email categorization rules
-- **List Rules**: View existing email filtering rules
-- **Toggle Rules**: Enable/disable rules without deletion
-- **Delete Rules**: Remove rules permanently

 ### Install Prerequisites